thaokarchandrajit/Real-Weather/README.md

 2. Provide a unified platform to integrate real-time data streams coming from a very large number of monitoring stations to simplify monitoring of weather anomalies.

 3. Provide a way to incorporate incoming real-time data streams into the historical weather data.
 This solution can be can be very useful for data scientists and climatologists to test climate models.
-The ease of querying such a large and rich data set can result in shorter testing times for a particular model and faster iterating through the models.
+The ease of querying such a large and rich data set can result in shorter testing times for a particular model and ability to iterate faster through the candidate models.

 4. In light of increasing weather disturbances caused by global climate change, the project aims to provide  the local governments with an API which can be used to asses and project the impact of weather anomalies.